 The Decision For Demolition

 So guess what?
 The deck has to go.
 All of it.
 I can’t trust that the rot is only in the section I started tearing out.
 It’s all gotta go… which means I now have a clear shot to dig a trench to the shop for electricity! #winning.
 The plan now is to pull up the remaining deck and replace it with pavers.
-We’re hoping that this will greatly reduce the number of mosquitos that are now living under our deck in the layer up layer of decomposing leaves and oh yeah, give us a nicer space to enjoy outside.
-So aside from complaining about other people’s DIY Fails (but I’m sure he had good intentions), how about we talk about what tools I used to demo the deck this past weekend? *Links below are affiliate links.
+We’re hoping that this will greatly reduce the number of mosquitoes that are now living under our deck in the layer up layer of decomposing leaves and oh yeah, give us a nicer space to enjoy outside.
+So aside from complaining about other people’s DIY projects (but I’m sure they had good intentions), how about we talk about what tools I used to demo the deck this past weekend? *Links below are affiliate links.